klogins-hash/magg/RAILWAY_DEPLOYMENT.md

 # Railway Deployment Guide for Magg

-This guide explains how to deploy Magg (MCP Aggregator) on Railway using Docker.
+This guide explains how to deploy Magg (MCP Aggregator) on Railway using Python/Nixpacks.

 ## Prerequisites